liangclab/HERA/README.md

 #BSUB -q $queue
 ```

-# Availability

-HERA is currently released under a commercial license but it is free for academic or research purpose.

 # Results

 After the successful submission of pipeline.sh, HERA will take a few steps to get the reassembled genome sequences with the name of "genome_name-Final_Genome_HERA.fasta".
 HERA mainly includes the following five parts: